egonw/bacting/README.md

 Bacting is an open-source platform for chemo- and bioinformatics based on [Bioclipse](https://scholia.toolforge.org/topic/Q1769726) that defines a number of common domain objects and wraps common functionality, providing a toolkit independent, scriptable solution to handle data from the life sciences.
-Like Bioclipse, Bacting is written in the Java language, making use in Java-derived languages like [Groovy](https://en.wikipedia.org/wiki/Apache_Groovy).
-Deposition of the Bacting package on [Maven Central](https://search.maven.org/search?q=g:%22io.github.egonw.bacting%22%20AND%20a:%22bacting%22) allows it to be easily used in Groovy scripts with `@Grab` instructions.
+Like Bioclipse, Bacting is written in the Java language, making use in Java-derived languages like [Groovy](https://en.wikipedia.org/wiki/Apache_Groovy) easy, but also accessible to Python.
+Deposition of the Bacting package on
+[Maven Central](https://search.maven.org/search?q=g:%22io.github.egonw.bacting%22%20AND%20a:%22bacting%22) allows it to be easily used in Groovy scripts with `@Grab` instructions.